 When it comes to hiking leggings, comfort is paramount.
 After all, their comfiness is the biggest advantage they have over hiking pants.
 The average pair of hiking leggings is made from stretch fabric that allows for greater freedom of movement.

-Unlike traditional hiking pants, hiking leggings are designed to move with you as you hike and form-fit to your legs.
+Unlike traditional hiking pants, the best hiking leggings are designed to move with you as you hike and form-fit to your legs.
 For good or bad, they should fit your body shape.
 So that they won’t slip off when you’re hiking, choose hiking leggings that have flattering high-rise waistbands.

 Even though top-shelf hiking pants allow for greater freedom of movement, they are still very thick and heavily-featured.
-After a few hours of hiking, even the most comfortable hiking pants start to feel restrictive.
+After a few hours of hiking, even the most comfortable trekking pants start to feel restrictive.

 Leggings that have a higher percentage of spandex tend to be more comfortable.

 Leggings that have a higher percentage of spandex tend to be more comfortable.
 But beware of pocket-friendly hiking leggings that are suspiciously super stretchy.
 The best hiking leggings command a higher price.

 Low-quality leggings usually become see-thru when stretched.
 To keep your privates private, it’s best to spend a touch more money on quality leggings.